danekjiri/calendar-app/docs/user_guide.md

 Before using the application, ensure the following:

 - Server Availibity: The calendar server will be running by *default* (executing with `mvn exec:java`) on address `127.0.0.1:8080`.
 But you can specify given port by running the server with -Dexec.args="<port>" argument, where <port> is valid port number.
 Make sure given port is available.
-- Client connection: The calendar client will be connecting to server by *default* on address `127.0.0.1:8080`, but as with server, you can specify ip and port by starting the client with this command `mvn exec:java -Dexec.args="<server-address> <port>"`
+- Client connection: The calendar client will be connecting to server by *default* on address `127.0.0.1:8080`, but as with server, you can specify ip and port by starting the client with this command `mvn exec:java -Dexec.args="<server-address> <port>"` for CLI or `mvn javafx:run -Djavafx.args="<server-address> <port>"` for GUI.
-- Dependencies: You need Java 21 and newer, Maven and potentially jdom2, log4j, junit5, mockito, javadoc
+- Dependencies: You need Java 21 and newer, Maven and potentially jdom2, log4j, junit5, mockito, javadoc, javafx
 - Operating systems: multiplatform (developed on unix-like system)

 ## Building the application